Creating an array with SQL

 WHERE Country = 'England'

-The real world is more complicated because you will not know whether or not any records are going to meet the criterion of the WHERE clause.
-If no records match then nothing will be returned and the array will not be created.
-Any later attempt to refer to this non-existent array will cause an error.
+The SQL statement will create an array of the right size and shape to hold the records retrieved.
+Problems arise if no records match the criteria; nothing will be returned and the array will not be created.
+Any attempt to refer to this non-existent array will cause an error.

 IF _TALLY = 0